tidumarco/data-fee-calculator/README.md

 ### `yarn run cypress:open`

 It launches the tests through Cypress.
-After choosing the right test in the browser it will automatically.
+After choosing the right test in the browser it will run automatically.

 ### `yarn run build`